It doesn’t take that much fish for young children to reap big health benefits. Even eating fish just once a week yields good results.

-The baseline for the study were figures from the pediatric allergy survey Prevention of Allergy among Children in Trondheim that started in 2000.
-Data from more than 4 000 families contributed to these new analyses, which investigated the relationship between the mother’s or child’s fish intake and the child’s development of eczema, asthma and hay fever.
+The baseline for the study was figures from the pediatric allergy survey Prevention of Allergy among Children in Trondheim that started in 2000.
+Data from more than 4 000 families contributed to these new analyses, which investigated the relationship between the mother’s or child’s fish intake and the child’s development of eczema, asthma, and hay fever.

 All of these health conditions have increased sharply in Norway since the 1950s.
 They have been linked to various changes in our lifestyle, including that the population as a whole is eating less fish.